Political situation A lot is expected of the new government

-Widespread corruption is shaking the public's faith in the state.
-In 2020, the non-governmental organisation Transparency International ranked Zambia 117th out of 180 countries on its Corruption Perceptions Index (External link).
+The Lungu government increasingly limited the space for civil society, the media, opposition parties and human rights advocates.
+Corruption spread, shaking public faith in the state.
+In 2021, the non-governmental organisation Transparency International ranked Zambia 117th out of 180 countries on its Corruption Perceptions Index.

 The peaceful and democratic change of government in Zambia in August 2021 has resonated far beyond Zambia’s borders.
 The media and civil society have since been enjoying greater freedom.
 Many civil society groups are applauding Zambia’s new course; yet they are also urging President Hichilema to implement the goals he has set himself for democratic reforms, respect of human rights and anti-corruption more quickly and more comprehensively.
 Against this backdrop, it is all the more important that the BMZ agreed with the Zambian government at the government negotiations in November 2022 to support it in realising important legislative reforms.

 A lot is also expected of President Hichilema’s government.
 The population is hoping to see an end to the economic crisis, the creation of new jobs and a reduction in the cost of living, which has recently risen sharply.